D0nni387/Luxury-Door-Solutions/README.md

 ## Aim of the site

+The client has stated they are unhappy with their current website and have asked for this to be redesigned to the follow specification;

 A website to showcase the offerings of a door and doorset manufacturer based in Barnsley, UK.
 The primary aim of the website is to one showcase the types of craftsmanship available and products that can be designed and produced within the factory.